adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### automatizing easy-samba updates
 In order to automatize `easy-samba`'s updates, you can write a simple script that does this:

-1) Stop `easy-samba` and remove every docker image.
+1) Stop `easy-samba` and remove its docker image.

-2) Download up-to-date source code of `easy-samba` from GitHub.
+2) Download up-to-date image of `easy-samba` from DockerHub.

-3) Build a new image based on the downloaded latest source code.

-4) Start `easy-samba`.
+3) Start `easy-samba`.

-The directory where we're going to keep the source code of `easy-samba` will be located at `/easy-samba/src`, so make sure to create this directory with command `mkdir /easy-samba/src`.

-Now, you can create the script with `nano /easy-samba/update.sh`:
+You can create the script with `nano /easy-samba/update.sh`:

 ```sh
 #!/bin/bash